-- All exhibits must be entered by 10:00 a.m. on Wednesday, July 17th, 2024. - Exhibitor must be the person who took the photo. - Exhibitors are only allowed 2 photos per category (6 photos maximum for contest). - All photos are to be 5x7 inches and are to be mounted on an 11x12.5 studio mount that can be purchased at the Stafford County Extension Office.
-Landscape or Portrait orientation photos are acceptable, but all must be mounted following the rules outlined in the Stafford County Fair book.
-The mounting board must be vertically oriented. - Photos must be taken in Stafford County, Kansas - Please complete the Release Form and attach it to the back of the studio mount. - Photos should be in full color.
-(No Black and White) - Winners will be selected by representatives of Stafford County Economic Development, Wednesday evening during the fair. - A digital file in .jpg format must be provided before prize money will be paid.
+- 1. All exhibits must be entered by 2:30 pm on Tuesday, July 15th, 2025, at the Stafford County Fair Building.
+(Open Class Photography Table) - 2.
+Exhibitor must be the person who took the photo. - 3.
+Exhibitors are only allowed 2 photos per category (6 photos maximum for the contest). - 4.
+All photos are to be 5x7 inches and mounted on an 11x12.5 studio mount.
+The mounting board must be vertically oriented. - 5.
+Photos must be taken in Stafford County, Kansas. - 6.
+Exhibitors must complete the Release Form and attach it to the back of the studio mount. - 7.
+Photos should be full color (no black and white). - 8.
+Winners will be selected by representatives of Stafford County Economic Development, Wednesday evening, July 16th. - 9.
+A digital file in .jpg format must be provided before prize money will be paid.

 Only photos receiving a prize will be used for promotional materials.